-Insomnia and other sleep deprivation issues can wreak havoc on our lives.
+Insomnia and other sleep deprivation issues can wreck havoc on our lives.
 What if music could help?

 According to one study conducted by Harmat, Takács and Bódizs, 94 students (ages 19 to 28) with sleep complaints were brought into the lab.
 Participants were split into 3 groups.
 The first group listened to classical music at bedtime for 45 minutes for 3 weeks.
 The second group listened to an audiobook at bedtime for 45 minutes for 3 weeks.
 The control group received no intervention.

-Sleep quality and depressive symptoms were measured using the Pittsburgh Sleep Quality Index and the Beck Depression Inventory respectively.
+Sleep quality and depressive symptoms were measured using the Pittsburg Sleep Quality Index and the Beck Depression Inventory respectively.
 The results?

 The participants who listened to music showed statistically significant improvements in sleep quality and a decrease in depressive symptoms.
 There were no statistically significant results found for the audiobook or control group.

 The National Institute of Neurological Disorders and Strokes claim that “an estimated 40 million Americans annually live with chronic sleep disorders, while 20 million more have trouble sleeping from time to time.”